 This printer is compatible with the FUJIFILM instax mini Link app.
 You can use the app to access basic information about the printer, like the remaining film count and the current battery level, and to print photos or frames from videos.

-There are also several extra features, like using the printer as a remote shutter and zoom control for your smartphone camera.
+There are also several additional features, like using the printer as a remote shutter and zoom control for your smartphone camera.
 The Collage Print function combines multiple images in an old-school photo booth style, while the Match Print function lets you combine photos with others.
 You can also edit photos by adding decorative borders or using the instaxAiR function to add effects like bubbles, glitter, glowing lines, petals, or spray by using the printer as a pointer if you hold the Function button (located under the power button) or with your finger on the screen.
 Finally, you can embed a video into the image; the printer will create a QR code that shows the footage when scanned.